 Whiplash is an advocate for privacy and transparency in data collection.
-We believe that the set of regulations that make up GDPR will benefit consumers.
-In the GDPR framework, Whiplash is a data "processor", and our the store operators that make up our client base are data "controllers".
+We believe that the set of regulations in the European Union's General Data Protection Regulation (GDPR) benefits consumers.
+In the GDPR framework, Whiplash is a data "processor", and the store operators that make up our client base are data "controllers".

-GDPR provides a set of rights to consumers ("data subjects") to citizens of the European Union.
-Those rights are:
+GDPR provides a set of rights to consumers ("data subjects") to citizens of the EU.
+Those rights are detailed below.

 Lawful Basis of Processing

 You need to have a legal reason to collect someone's data.
 The consumer data Whiplash receives from store owners pertains directly to performing the activities described in our contracts with store owners.
 The legal basis of processing this data is "Contract".

 For our client's themselves, Whiplash collects information needed to bill for services and perform other tasks necessary to satisfy the contract.
 Whiplash will not use, share, or otherwise distribute the data it receives from store owners except when it is explicitly necessary to satisfy the terms of the contract.

 Consumers need to be able to see what they've given consent for, and to opt out just as easily as they opt in.
 This falls onto the shoulders of our clients.